rclone/rclone/docs/content/overview.md

 ##### Encoding example: Windows

-On Windows, the characters `:`, `*` and `?` are examples of restricted characters.
-If these are used in filenames on a remote that supports it, Rclone will transparently convert them to their fullwidth Unicode variants `＊`, `？` and `：` when downloading to Windows, and back again when uploading.
+As a nother example, take a Windows system where there is a file with name `Test：1.jpg`, where `：` is the Unicode fullwidth colon symbol.

-However, if you have files on your Windows system originally with these same Unicode characters in their names, they will be included in the same conversion process.
-E.g. if you create a file in your Windows filesystem with the `？` (fullwidth question mark) and use rclone to upload it to Google Drive, which supports regular `?` (halfwidth question mark), rclone will replace the fullwidth `？` with the halfwidth `?` in Google Drive - which may not be what you expect.
-And opposite, if you create a file with `？` in the name on your Windows system, and then create a file with with same path and same name, except with halfwidth `?`, in Google Drive, rclone will, with its default encoding, treat these two as the same file during syncing.
+When using rclone to copy this to a remote which supports `:`, the regular (halfwidth) colon (such as Google Drive), you will notice that the file gets renamed to `Test:1.jpg`.

-To solve this you can change the set of characters rclone should convert.
+To avoid this you can change the set of characters rclone should convert for the local filesystem, using command-line argument `--local-encoding`.
-For the local filesystem the option can be set with command-line argument `--local-encoding`, or with `encoding` in the config file.
 Rclone's default behavior on Windows corresponds to

 ```
 --local-encoding "Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,BackSlash,Ctl,RightSpace,RightPeriod,InvalidUtf8,Dot"